Your cart

 Discover yourself.

-Have you ever thought about what time of day gets you the most horny?
-When do the stars align for you to have the energy, enthusiasm and endocrine response conducive to a bit of self or partnered lovin'?
+Have you ever thought about what time of day gets you most in the mood?
+When do the stars align for you to have the energy, enthusiasm, and endocrine response conducive to a bit of self or partnered love?

-Not everyone is interested in this kind of analysis of their own desires.
-Picking apart preferences or ascribing meanings where there might not be any can feel like over-thinking sex for some.
-But let us present to you an argument for at least occasionally reflecting on your sexuality:
+Not everyone is keen on analysing their own desires, and picking apart preferences or ascribing meanings where there might not be any can feel like overthinking sex for some.
+But let us present an argument for at least occasionally reflecting on your sexuality:

-1. You've probably heard this a thousand times by now but: the more you know what you like, the better equipped you will be to tell someone else how to please you, if that's what you want to do.
+You've probably heard this a thousand times by now, but the more you know about what you enjoy, the better equipped you'll be to communicate your needs to a partner if that's what you want to do.

-2. Knowing your body on a normal day gives you better insight into it on an off day.
-Just like you’re told to notice changes in your body for health reasons, it's important to be aware of what your individual, standard sexual functioning feels like.
-Then if, say, your sex drive is lower than usual, you can better eliminate variables to get to the bottom of it.
-Is it the medication you're on?
+Understanding your body on a normal day gives you better insight into it on a day when things feel off.
+Just like you’re advised to notice changes in your body for health reasons, being aware of your usual sexual responses is important.
+Then if, say, your libido is lower than usual, you can eliminate variables to get to the bottom of it.
+Is it the medication you’re on?
 Is it stress?
-Are you just not that attracted to the person you're sleeping with?
+Are you just not that attracted to the person you’re with?

-Time of day is just one of those factors affecting sex drive worth exploring.
-If you'd like to explore with us, read on.
+The time of day is just one of those factors affecting sexual enjoyment worth exploring.
+If you’d like to dive deeper with us, read on.

 Morning sex

-There are some obvious reasons some people prefer to start their day with sex.
-Sex is basically an energising workout to get the blood pumping.
-Or on the flipside you might like to take things slowly and indulgently first thing in the morning.
-Sex releases feel-good hormones like oxytocin and dopamine, which begin the day on a high.
+There are some obvious reasons people prefer to start their day with sex and intimacy.
+It can be an energising workout that gets the blood pumping.
+Or on the flipside, you might prefer a slow, indulgent start to the morning.
+Engaging in intimacy releases feel-good hormones like oxytocin and dopamine, helping you begin the day on a high note.

 Not only does sex produce pleasant hormones, but research suggests some wake up with hormone levels that promote arousal.
-Penis-owners have higher levels of testosterone in the morning, hence the erection and possible arousal that accompanies it.
-Vagina-owners tend to have higher testosterone in the mornings too, although it’s much lower than for penis-owners and less related to sexual function.
+Men and penis-owners have higher levels of testosterone in the morning, hence the erection and possible arousal that accompanies it.
+Women and vulva-owners tend to have higher testosterone in the mornings too, although it’s much lower than for men and less related to sexual function.

 But hormones are only one of many factors that affect sexual response.
 Even if hormones are supposedly ripe for you to have sex in the morning, you simply might not be in the mood.
 Lack of sleep can negatively affect sexual desire.
 If you slept well the night before, you might still generally feel sluggish in the mornings.
 And unless you’ve had a dirty dream, there’s not much time to prepare your mind for sex when you’ve just woken up.
 Mornings can also be stressful if you have work or other commitments, leaving some parties unsatisfied with rushed sex.